Meadowlarke/Bibliography/Davis2008.md

 107: Howe and funding for _Sesame Street._

--: #Z: Harold Howe II, the United States Office of Education commissioner at the time (1967) is largely responsibe for the creation of _Sesame Street._ So impressed by Cooney's proposal, he strong-armed departmental research funds from multiple government agencies to start the program.

 108: How all the fund raising and grants worked out.

 111: Origins of public television.

-112: #Z: "Public television" was a label promoted by the Ford Foundation in the 1960s.
+112: "Public television" and the Ford Foundation.

 114: Rejection of the program by NBC and CBS.